takluyver/jupyter_kernel_mgmt/docs/kernel_finder.rst

 Kernel Discovery
 ================

-The primary purpose of the Jupyter Kernel management package is to provide a means of discovering kernels that are available for use.
+A primary purpose of the Jupyter Kernel management package is to provide a means of discovering kernels that are available for use.
 This is accomplished using the :class:`KernelFinder <jupyter_kernel_mgmt.discovery.KernelFinder>` class.

 :class:`KernelFinder <jupyter_kernel_mgmt.discovery.KernelFinder>` instances are created in one of two ways.

 1. The most common way is to call KernelFinder's class method :meth:`.KernelFinder.from_entrypoints()`.
-This loads all of the registered kernel providers.
+This loads all registered kernel providers.

 2. You can also provide a list of :class:`KernelProvider <jupyter_kernel_mgmt.discovery.KernelProviderBase>` instances via KernelFinder's initializer: :meth:`KernelFinder(providers) <jupyter_kernel_mgmt.discovery.KernelFinder>`.